gopikchr/golemon/README.md

 # Go lemon port

-A port of the [lemon parser](https://www.sqlite.org/lemon.html) to Go.
+A port of the [Lemon Parser](https://www.sqlite.org/lemon.html) to Go.

 ## State